MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-azure-keyvault-ssl-integration-jvm.md

 1. Go to https://repo1.maven.org/maven2/com/azure/azure-security-keyvault-jca/
 2. Click on the version you want to download (e.g 2.2.0)
-3. Click on the JAR file to use (e.g azure-security-keyvault-jca-2.2.0.jar).
+3. Click on the JAR file to download it (e.g azure-security-keyvault-jca-2.2.0.jar).

 ## Create the bootstrap.jar